himalgnn/psd-to-html/README.md

 Initially a psd template of website is designed and then the HTML, CSS & JS Code is Written.

+# Deployment (Must Do)
+Donwload the website folder, open it in VSCode and use liveserver for opening the index.html and other files.

 # Screenshot of Initial Design
 ![](Screenshots/web.jpg)